 The Corinthian War was fought between 395 and 386 B.C. by Sparta, leading the Peloponnesian forces, on the one side, and an alliance of Thebes and Corinth -- former allies of Sparta, Athens, and Argos on the other.

-Persia, in response to King Agesilaus-led Sparta's antagonizing the Persian king (see Persian Dynasties), Artaxerxes II, helped Athens with fleet-building, at first.
+King Agesilaus' Sparta antagonized the Persian king (see Persian Dynasties), Artaxerxes II, so the Persian king helped Athens with fleet-building -- at first.
 Then, when Athens gained power, Persia switched sides.

 Sparta defeated the coalition at the Battle of Nemea in 394.
 Afterwards, fighting centered around Corinthian territory, for which reason the war is called the Corinthian War.
 Athens won a sea battle at the Carian city of Cnidus (the future home of a famous nude by Praxiteles [Cnidian Venus]) in 394, under Conon.